codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 📖  _You can read more about creating gravatars [here](https://en.gravatar.com/site/implement/images/)._

 Now we need to create two layout files, one to represent each chat type of message - incoming & outgoing - in the RecyclerView.
-Put this into `res/layout/message_incoming.xml`:
+Create a new layout file `res/layout/message_incoming.xml` containing the following:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>